biomejs/biome/crates/biome_diagnostics/README.md

 # `biome_diagnostics`

-This crate contains the types and utility functions used to implement errors and diagnostics in the Biome codebase
+This crate contains the types and utility functions used to implement errors and diagnostics in the Biome codebase.

 ## Acknowledgement